WINPROG20142015/CockBlockDefense/README.md

 o The nest

-ß contains the eggs (life points) of the player.
+- contains the eggs (life points) of the player.

-ß If an enemy successfully reached the nest, 1 life point is deducted.
+- If an enemy successfully reached the nest, 1 life point is deducted.

 o Farming resources

-ß Human meat generator
+- Human meat generator

 • gives human meat every X interval of time.